 Understanding How the Law Applies to Your Case

-It is important to be aware that Georgia’s statute of limitations for filing a personal injury or wrongful death lawsuit is typically two years from the date of the accident or death, according to O.C.G.A. §9-3-33.
-You will need to pursue your lawsuit within that timeframe.
+It is important to be aware that Georgia’s statute of limitations for filing a personal injury or wrongful death lawsuit is typically two years from the date of the accident or death, according to O.C.G.A.§ 9-3-33.

 Do Not Give Up on Your Case